Video-Nomad/gs-curvetools-docs/docs/source/uv-editor.rst

 	:align: right
 	:width: 350px

 Changing UVs in GS CurveTools was always a challenge, because of the procedural limitation of UV attributes.
-Using slides was always a temporary solution to a problem, and not an elegant one.
+Using sliders was always a temporary solution to a problem, and not an elegant one.

 Fortunately, with the release of v1.2 user now have access to a fully functional UV editor that is compatible with current and previous UV Attributes.